arinzecode/Scrapping-understat.com-for-player-data-using-beautifulsoup/README.md

-Scrapping Understat for player and match data.
+Scrapping Understat for player and match data using BeautifulSoup